We are dedicated to

-Fleet Device Management Inc. is an all-remote company, with team members spread across 4 continents and 8 time zones.
+Fleet Device Management Inc. is an all-remote company with team members spread across four continents and eight time zones.
 The broader team of contributors worldwide submits patches, bug reports, troubleshooting tips, improvements, and real-world insights to Fleet's open source code base, documentation, website, and company handbook.

 Fleet's values are a set of five ideals adopted by everyone on the team.
 They describe the culture we are working together to deliver, inside and outside the company: